Scott Rolle

-Scott L. Rolle (born June 30, 1961) is a Circuit Court Judge in Frederick County, Maryland.
+Scott L. Rolle (born June 30, 1961) is an American Circuit Court Judge in Frederick County, Maryland.
 In a close election in late 2014, he was the first lawyer to defeat a sitting judge in Frederick County by way of election in modern history.
 From 1995 to 2007 Rolle was the State's Attorney for Frederick County, Maryland.
 He served three consecutive terms in that position.
 He is also an actor who co-starred on the television series Brad Meltzer's Decoded that was aired on the History Channel with 23 episodes spanning two seasons.
 He also landed a role on Lifetime Discovery Channel's "Twisted Fate", the independent films "Substance", "Money Matters" along with other film, television and stage acting credits.
 Rolle retired after 21 years as a lieutenant colonel in the US Army Reserves.
 He served in the 154th Legal Support Detachment, and the 2nd Legal Operations Detachment located in New Orleans, Louisiana.
 Rolle was mobilized and deployed to Afghanistan from October 2018 through April 2019 serving as the USFOR-A Chief Investigator for Gross Violations of Human Rights (Leahy Law).
 Upon completion of his tour of duty, he was awarded the Joint Commendation Medal with Combat "C" device, NATO non-article 5 medal, and the Afghanistan Campaign medal with bronze service star.

-Rolle is also a published author who's first novel "PRIME SUSPECT" was released in the fall of 2025.
-The non-fiction work is a crime thriller taking place in Rolle's hometown of Frederick, MD.

 Education and early career

 He is a graduate of the University of Dayton (1984), the Ohio Northern University School of Law (1986) and the Federal Bureau of Investigation National Law Institute (1997).

 Rolle has served as an adjunct professor of Criminal Law at Mount Saint Mary's University and Frederick Community College.
 He is a member of the Maryland State Bar Association, West Virginia Bar Association, and Bar Association of Frederick County, as well as the United States Federal District Court for Maryland and the United States Army Court of Criminal Appeals.
-Prior to becoming State’s Attorney, Rolle was in private practice from 1991 to 1994 and again from 2007-2014.
-He had earlier served as Assistant State’s Attorney (chief narcotics prosecutor) for Frederick County.
+Prior to becoming State's Attorney, Rolle was in private practice from 1991 to 1994 and again from 2007 to 2014.
+He had earlier served as Assistant State's Attorney (chief narcotics prosecutor) for Frederick County.